-The SENDCo is responsible for the operational management of the specified and agreed resourcing for SEND provision within the School, including the provision for children SEND Support Plans and Education Health and Care plans.
+The SENDCo and Headteacher are responsible for the operational management of the specified and agreed resourcing for SEND provision within the School, including the provision for children's SEND Support Plans and EHCPs.

-The Headteacher informs the Governing Body of how the funding allocated to support special educational needs has been employed.
+The Headteacher informs the Trustee Board of how the funding allocated to support special educational needs has been employed.
 The Headteacher and the SENDCo meet annually to agree on how to use funds directly related to statements that might be in place.